erenterzioglu/Macro-Keyboard/README.md

 	* Keyboard library, EEProm library is pre-installed libraries

+## Instructions
+You can follow the instructions here

 ## Features can be added:

 * v-usb support for decrasing cost on microcontroller side.